Cisco-AMP/amp4e_ldap_tool/README.md

 #amp4e\_ldap\_tool
-Ruby command line script to reconcile computers and groups on Cisco's Amp for Endpoints web portal with local LDAP servers.
+Ruby command line script to reconcile computers and groups on Cisco's AMP for Endpoints web portal with local LDAP servers.

 ##Commands
 ###AMP
 `amp4e_ldap_tool amp`

-pings the Amp for Endpoints web portal.
+It makes an HTTP request to the AMP for Endpoints web portal.
 We must provide flags to tell amp what we want to receive:

 - '-c' gets a list of Computers in the AMP system.
 - '-g' gets a list of Groups as AMP sees them